 This is a concern for local governments responsible for managing stormwater ponds and disposing of sediments that have been excavated from them.
 Alternatives to coal tar-based sealants, such as asphalt-based sealants, have far lower concentrations of PAHs.

-- Contamination of Stormwater Pond Sediments by Polycyclic Aromatic Hydrocarbons in Minnesota (tdr-g1-0)
+- Contamination of stormwater pond sediments by Polycyclic Aromatic Hydrocarbons in Minnesota (tdr-g1-07)

 - Managing Stormwater Sediment Best Management Practice Guidance (wq-strm4-16)